BIGJRA/BIGJRA.github.io/rejuv.md

 and *Moomoo Milk.*

 If you haven’t yet gotten Flash from the Casino, we’ll need it for the next quest.
-Once you have Flash taught to a Pokémon, enter the upper right house.
+Once you have Flash taught to a Pokemon, enter the upper right house.

 ZCell 013: Mirage Cave